 The person must be present in order to drop off items free of charge.

 Any item that can be recycled or reused, such as:

 Certain types of household waste (asbestos, medication, etc.), which must be taken to sites that are authorized to accept these materials.

 Hazardous household waste

 Recyclable materials (paper, cardboard, glass, plastic, metal)

-Unusable tires that have only been used for residential purposes (maximum of eight)
+Unusable tires that have only been used for residential purposes (eight max. per day)

 Upholstered furnitures (sofas, chairs, etc.)

 Two ecocentres accept this type of plastic (number 6):